 3. Statement of Need

 The Agency is authorized under Section 9001 of the Food, Conservation, and Energy Act of 2008 (2008 Farm Bill) and Section 9007 of the amended Farm Security and Rural Investment Act of 2002 to provide to agricultural producers and rural small businesses loan guarantees and grants for the development and construction of renewable energy systems and energy efficiency improvement projects.
 The 2008 Farm Bill also authorized the Agency to provide grants specifically for energy audits, renewable energy development assistance, and feasibility studies.
-The 2014 Farm Bill continues these authorities, except that the ability to make grants for feasibility studies has been removed from REAP.

-Since it began operating the REAP in 2003, the Agency has developed experience regarding how this authority can be used to address renewable energy and energy efficiency issues facing agricultural producers and rural small businesses.
-The 2008 Farm Bill expanded the types of energy programs the Agency could operate compared to its authority in the 2002 Farm Bill and the 2014 Farm Bill continues these authorities.

-To implement REAP as authorized by the 2008 Farm Bill, the Agency initially issued a series of notices in the Federal Register.
-However, this was a short-term solution until the Agency could implement a complete rule that incorporates all of the authorities in the 2008 Farm Bill.
-To accomplish this, the Agency first implemented an interim rule in April 2011 to signal its initial implementation of REAP rather than publishing a proposed rule with a separate notice of funding availability for Fiscal YearYearYearYearYear 2011, as it had done for previous years.
-As stated in the Federal Register notice publishing the interim rule, the Agency noted that it would propose and promulgate a subsequent rule for REAP to replace the interim rule.
+The 2014 Farm Bill continues these authorities, with four modifications which are discussed in the preamble of the final rule.
+These modifications are: adding a three-tier application process, adding councils as an eligible applicant for energy audit and renewable development assistance grants, removing grants for feasibility studies, and making flexible fuel projects ineligible under the program.

-This final rule will revise 7 CFR 4280, subpart B to include changes that the Agency had previously identified, but did not include in the April 2011 interim rule.
-The Agency did not include these changes in order to expedite the implementation of the Food, Conservation, and Energy Act of 2008 (2008 Farm Bill) program modifications and to improve the administration of the program via an updated regulation rather than, in part, through Federal Register notices.
+This final rule revises 7 CFR 4280, subpart B to include changes that the Agency had previously identified.
 The changes previously identified were included in the proposed rule, which was published in the Federal Register on April 12, 2013 (78 FR 22044), and included a 60 day public comment period.
-Comments received from the public on theinterim rule and the proposed rule, are addressed in this final rule.
-The changeschanges required by the 2014 Farm Bill willwillwillwillwill also be implemented with this final rule that were not already part the rule which include:
+In addition to the comments received from the public on the proposed rule, the Agency is also addressing in the final rule public comments that were received on the interim final rule (76 CFR 21110, April 14, 2011)).

+Changes required by the 2014 Farm Bill that were not already part of the rule were also implemented in this final rule.
+Such changes include, but are not limited to the following:

 Repealed the authority to fund feasibility study grants under REAP and also removed the ability to provide assistance for flexible fuel pumps.

-Allows council’scouncil’scouncil’scouncil’scouncil’s, as define in the Resource and Conservation Development program (RC&D Council’sCouncil’s) to be eligible applicantsfor energy audit and renewable energy development assistance grants.
+Allowed councils, as defined in the Resource and Conservation Development program (RC&D Councils), to be eligible applicants for energy audit and renewable energy development assistance grants.

-Executive Order 13563 requires that to the extent required by law, each agency shall modify and streamline rules that are excessively burdensome, outmoded, or ineffective at achieving their objective.
-The changes will improve the implementation and administration of REAP compared to the interim rule.
-Such changesSuch changesSuch changeschangeschanges will streamline the application process, reduce burden to most applicants and rebalance the burden between applicants and awardees, and will provide increased flexibility in providing certain information.
+Executive Order 13563 requires that, to the extent required by law, each agency modify and streamline rules that are excessively burdensome, outmoded, or ineffective at achieving their objective.
+The changes in this final rule will improve the implementation and administration of REAP.
+The modifications will streamline the application process, reduce burden to most applicants and rebalance the burden between applicants and awardees, and will provide increased flexibility in providing certain information.